laas/toaster/README.md

 toaster
 =======

-Tracking Of Human (actions and belief) and Spatio-TEmporal Reasoning.
+Tracking Of Agent (actions and belief) and Spatio-TEmporal Reasoning.

 This framework implement ros nodes that play a specific role in building situation assessment for the robot to understand its surrounding environment and have spatio-temporal reasoning on